William Beckmann: Career

-Following the success of his other projects and a growing fanbase on social media and through his live shows, Beckmann was signed to Warner Music Nashville on August 27, 2024.
-Of the decision to sign with the label, Beckman noted “I’m incredibly grateful for this opportunity to be a part of the Warner family.
+On August 27 2024, Beckmann was signed to Warner Music Nashville.
+Beckman commented on this saying that: “I’m incredibly grateful for this opportunity to be a part of the Warner family.
 From the very beginning they’ve had such a holistic understanding of both my journey to this point and vision for the future, I can’t wait to begin releasing music together”.
 In a statement, Warner Music A&R representative Stephanie Phillips said “William has a swagger that is both retro and youthful.
 Combine that with his rich, timeless vocal and the result is a modern-vintage sound that is quite unique not just to the country format, but to all genres of music.
 Whether he is serenading in English or in Spanish, you immediately recognize that William Beckmann is in the one of one category of artists.”

-On April 25, 2025, Beckmann announced his major label debut album, Whiskey Lies & Alibis which is set for release on June 20.
-Produced by Jon Randall, the project is described as a layered country album that captures the sting of lost love and the clarity that follows.
+On April 25, 2025, Beckmann announced his major label debut album, Whiskey Lies & Alibis which was set for release on June 20.
+Produced by Jon Randall, the project was described as a layered country album that captures the sting of lost love and the clarity that follows.
 In a statement to accompany the announcement, Beckmann said “For me, an album is meant to be a photo album.
 It’s meant to capture a moment in time, and it’s supposed to last forever.
 That’s what I think we were able to do with this record.
 I’m confident that if I ever get to be an old man, I’ll look back on this and be like, ‘Yeah, we did it right.’”
 He co-wrote eight of the twelve tracks.
 The album was preceded by the singles "Not That Strong", "Borderline Crazy", "Starting Over Again", "Honky Tonk Blue", and "Game I Like to Play".
+"Borderline Crazy" was Beckmann's first number one single, topping the Texas Country Music Chart for three weeks in March 2025.